hlynch/Biometry2020/docs/Week-9-lecture.md

 $$
 r = \frac{Cov(A,B)}{\sqrt{Var(A) \times Var(B)}}
 $$
 Pearson's product moment correlation is bounded between -1 and 1.
 Correlation coefficients of 1 or -1 occur when you set deviations in sample $B$ to be exactly matched in sample $A$.
 These measures are unitless.

+Let's look at a feew examples...

 <img src="Week-9-lecture_files/figure-html/unnamed-chunk-4-1.png" width="240" />

 ```
-## [1] 0.07226881
+## [1] -0.04949152
 ```

 <img src="Week-9-lecture_files/figure-html/unnamed-chunk-4-2.png" width="240" />

 ```
-## [1] 0.922234
+## [1] 0.9206109
 ```

 ## Hypothesis testing - Pearson's *r*